Credit Controller CV Template (Text Format)

 PERSONAL STATEMENT

 Experienced Credit Controller with 8 years of expertise in debt collection, credit risk assessment, and financial reporting.
 Successfully reduced outstanding debt by 30% and improved account reconciliation processes.
-Strong knowledge of UK debt recovery laws and proven ability to maintain productive client relationships.
+Strong knowledge of UK debt recovery laws and ability to maintain strong client relationships.

 WORK EXPERIENCE